PDM4AR/exercises/docs/05-dubinspath.md

 such a maneuver.

-For each symbolic control system supplied by the evaluator, apply the Chow–Rashevskii controllability rank test and return the rank at the requested configuration.
+For each symbolic control system supplied by the evaluator, apply the Chow–Rashevskii controllability rank test.
 The inputs are generic symbolic vector fields, so your solution must not contain vehicle-specific cases.
 Implement the following API, using the course convention $[f,g]=Dg\,f-Df\,g$:

 ```python